 Researchers use anonymized NWEA longitudinal student achievement data to investigate a wide range of research topics.
 We’ve also pioneered a research control group methodology that allows educators to compare one student’s academic growth to anonymized data from students across the country who perform similarly, share similar demographic characteristics, and are educated in similar schools.
 Learn more about our data and Standard and Virtual Comparison Groups .

-Kingsbury Data Award
+Kingsbury Research Award

 Named in honor of Dr. Gage Kingsbury, a pioneer in adaptive achievement testing, this award provides restricted access to NWEA data and research support to select graduate students and university researchers.
 See recent winners, learn more, and apply for the award.

 We’ve partnered with researchers at institutions such as Stanford University, Harvard University, University of Delaware, Fordham University, University of Arkansas, Clemson University, University of Colorado at Boulder, North Carolina State University, West Virginia University, and Vanderbilt University.
+Learn about all our university research partners.

 Discover assessments rooted in research